-Dorothy Lee Bartlett disappeared with her 11-month-old daughter Savanna Harris Todd from South Carolina in 1994, the Daily Mail reported.
+Dorothy Lee Barnett disappeared with her 11-month-old daughter Savanna Harris Todd from South Carolina in 1994, the Daily Mail reported.

-She was arrested earlier this month after a friend of her second husband contacted Savanna's father when he became suspicious about Bartlett's past.
+She was arrested earlier this month after a friend of her second husband contacted Savanna's father when he became suspicious about Barnett's past.

 After doing some research on the internet, he discovered Savanna had been listed as a missing person for 19 years.

 During that time she and her mother had lived under several aliases in New Zealand, South Africa and Australia, the Daily Mail reported.

 According to Queensland news reports, Barnett initially fled to South Africa, where she married Juan Geldenhuys in 1995 and later gave birth to a son, now 17, before moving to New Zealand and becoming a citizen.

 She and her children had been living on the Sunshine Coast for at least the past four years, the Daily Mail reported.

 Australian federal police arrested the 53-year-old on November 4 and charged with Barnett was charged with international parental kidnapping and two counts of false statement in a passport application.